This post may include affiliate links.

 Like most veggies and fruits, strawberries appreciate a bit of fertilizer for added nutrients during the growing season.
 Add some homemade compost to the soil when planting and apply organic fertilizer about a month after planting.

-If you have heavy clay soil that doesn’t drain well, it will be easier to grow your strawberries in a planter or strawberry pot.
+If you have heavy clay soil that doesn’t drain well, it will be easier to grow amazing strawberries in a planter or strawberry pot.
 Use a couple bags of my favorite organic potting soil and you’ll be ready to go.

 Planting & Spacing Strawberries